 Any parents knows that it’s only when you see grandparents or get to a new season’s drawer of clothes that you notice how tall your kids have grown.

-Seeing them every day means you don’t notice the incremental growth, and life is the same.
+Seeing them every day means you don’t notice the incremental growth.

-Writing these letters force me to think about where we started 12 months ago and where we’ve ended up.
+Writing these letters forces me to think about where we started 12 months ago and where we’ve ended up.

 It helps me think about what’s working and what isn’t, and where I want to apply my focus this coming year.

-And it helps ensure that my husband and I are communicating about where we each are in life and what our hopes and fears for the future are.
+And it helps ensure that Laurence and I are communicating about where we each are in life and what our hopes and fears are for the future.

 Finally, it’s great reminder that – no matter how much planning you do – life will happen in ways that are totally unexpected.